danieljwright/CV-project/README.md

 ## 3. Results

-We obtained the average similarity scores for 10 iterations for each of the 10 filters in the model.
+We obtained the average similarity scores over 20 iterations for each of the 10 filters in the model across the six noisy datasets.
+These are the averages of the pairwise similarities for each filter across all the six datasets over 20 iterations.
 These are shown below in Table 1.

 ### Table 1: Average Similarity Scores